GR74/minime/docs/README.md

 For a complete overview of all documentation, see **[DOCUMENTATION_SUMMARY.md](DOCUMENTATION_SUMMARY.md)**.

-## 🏗️ System Overview
+## 🏗️ Memory System Overview

-MiniMe is a memory system for AI agents that:
+The current memory system is developed with below capabilities:
-- **Indexes** notes from Obsidian vaults
+- **Indexes** notes from Obsidian vault
 - **Embeds** text using sentence transformers
 - **Searches** semantically using FAISS
 - **Connects** notes via graph edges